containers/podman-desktop/website/docs/Installation/index.md

 * [macOS](./installation/macos-install)
 * [Linux](./installation/linux-install)

+Podman Desktop requires you to install at least one container engine.

-Podman Desktop doesn't install the Podman container engine automatically, to let you choose your container engine.
+Podman Desktop does not install any container engine automatically.

+Podman Desktop can control various container engines, such as:

+* Docker
+* Lima
+* Podman

-Consider installing the Podman container engine to benefit from Podman features:
+Consider installing the Podman container engine for:

 * Added security
 * No daemon
 * Open source
 * Rootless

-You can use Podman in addition to another container engine, such as Docker or Lima.